dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 - There is only _one_ `<bitstream>` element allowed per representation.
 - The `<bitstream>` element must be the first element.
-- The path is relative to the working directory where `dsp-tools xmlupload` is executed in.
-It is recommended to choose the project folder as working directory, `my_project` in the example below:
+- By default, the path is relative to the working directory where `dsp-tools xmlupload` is executed in.
+This behaviour can be modified with the flag [`--imgdir`](./dsp-tools-usage.md#upload-data-to-a-dsp-server).
+If you keep the default, it is recommended to choose the project folder as working directory, `my_project` in the example below:

 ```
 my_project